-MRI and neuropsychological tests best predict Alzheimer's disease in old patientsMarch 30th, 2012 in Alzheimer's disease & dementia /
+MRI and neuropsychological tests best predict Alzheimer's disease in old patientsMarch 30, 2012 in Medicine & Health / Alzheimer's disease & dementia

 Investigators from the University of Amsterdam, Netherlands, have shown that in most elderly patients invasive and expensive techniques, i.e. lumbar puncture and PET scan, are not useful to establish the diagnosis of Alzheimer's disease.
 They arrived at this conclusion after analysis of data from the Alzheimer's Disease Neuroimaging Initiative (ADNI), a large collaborative research project of medical centers in the USA and Canada.